K3nD4rk-Code-Developer/K3nD4rk-Code-Developer/README.md

 ## Key Achievements

-- **FBLA National Leadership Conference Finalist** — Recognized nationally for excellence in business and technology innovation.
+- **FBLA National Leadership Conference Finalist** — Recognized nationally for excellence in computer science.
-- **Lockheed Martin CodeQuest Winner** — Top placement in a prestigious programming competition emphasizing algorithmic efficiency and teamwork.
+- **Lockheed Martin CodeQuest Winner** — Placed in a prestigious programming competition emphasizing algorithmic efficiency and teamwork.
 - **Professional in Game Assessment and Code Architecture** — Experienced in analyzing and designing scalable code structures and optimizing system performance.

 ---